debuerreotype/debuerreotype/README.md

 ## Why?

 The goal is to create an auditable, reproducible process for creating rootfs tarballs (especially for use in Docker) of Debian releases, based on point-in-time snapshots from [snapshot.debian.org](http://snapshot.debian.org).

+## TODO

+- come up with a good generic name for these tools (unlike `docker-deboot`) that makes their generic use and purpose more clear (since there's only one "Docker specific" script here -- `docker-deboot-minimizing-config`)

 ## Usage